Asynchronous Approximate Agreement with Quadratic Communication: Edge Agreement in Infinite Paths

 \section{Edge Agreement in Infinite Paths}

 In this section, we achieve edge agreement in the infinite paths $\mathbb{N}$ and $\mathbb{Z}$.
-First, we achieve edge agreement in $\mathbb{N}$ with a protocol based on exponential search where we again use $\GC_2$ to repeatedly bisect the agreement domain.
-Then, we extend this protocol so that the parties need roughly half as many rounds to reach edge agreement when they have large inputs.
+First, we achieve edge agreement in $\mathbb{N}$ with a protocol based on exponential search where we again use $\GC_2$ to repeatedly shrink the agreement domain.
+Then, we build upon this protocol so that the parties need roughly half as many rounds to reach edge agreement when they have very large inputs.
 Finally, we upgrade edge agreement in $\mathbb{N}$ to edge \mbox{agreement $\mathbb{Z}$ with one initial $\GC_2$ iteration.}